臨 → 小過

 Nine in the second place means: Joint approach.
 Good fortune.
 Everything furthers.

-Six at the top means: Greathearted approach.
-Good fortune.
+Six in the fourth place means: Complete approach.
 No blame.

 Trigram Changes